Why Can't I Sleep? Six Common Reasons You Can Fix

-You're exhausted, you can't wait to sleep.
-Your head hits the pillow and - frustration.
-You open your eyes in the middle of the night and find yourself staring at - the clock - which coldly stares back.
-And you just read that people who sleep less than seven hours die younger and last night you got...
+You're exhausted.
+You can't wait to sleep.
+Your head hits the pillow and, then: frustration.
+You open your eyes in the middle of the night and find yourself staring at the clock, which coldly stares back.
+And you just read that people who sleep less than seven hours die younger and last night you got only ...

 Cool it.
-Americans have gotten so used to chronic sleep deprivation maybe 95% or more of us no longer knows what it's like to feel fully alert, awake, and aware.
+Americans have gotten so used to chronic sleep deprivation that most of us no longer even know what it feels like to be fully alert, awake, and aware.

 1. Clockwatching.
 You wake up, then look at the clock to know how much time you have left to sleep, right?

 2. Caffeine's long reach.
-My friend Harvard professor Quentin Regestein liked to explain how two young women diagnosed with narcolepsy lost their uncontrollable daytime sleepiness once they gave up their two cups of morning coffee.
+Harvard professor Quentin Regestein liked to explain how two young women diagnosed with narcolepsy lost their uncontrollable daytime sleepiness once they gave up their two cups of morning coffee.
 Wonderful as caffeine is, it can last a long time.
-The average "half-life" of caffeine is around five hours - after the first big hit distributed to all tissues your body gets rid of half the stuff in five hours, three quarters in ten hours, seven eighths in fifteen hours - which means caffeine remains in your blood when you're trying to sleep.
+The average "half-life" of caffeine is around five hours: After the first big hit distributed to all tissues your body gets rid of half the stuff in five hours, three-quarters in 10 hours, and seven-eighths in 15 hours — which means caffeine remains in your blood when you're trying to sleep.

 4. The amazing changing ways of booze.
 Lots of people use alcohol as their knockout drop, yet few know that alcohol thes sleeping pill will cause 15-25 more arousals that night.
 Most won't remember these brain arousals, because you usually have to be up 6-8 minutes to remember being awake.
 Plus it's the rare late night imbiber who knows long term alcohol use may provoke severe insomnia, or that alcohol's effects on the brain are 2-3 times greater at midnight than 6 PM, a cause of major night-time mortality.